Employee Benefits May Include the following:

 - Visit this link in your preferred internet browser on your device.

-- Type in the last four (4) digits of your SSN in the space provided.
+- Type in your First and Last Names in the spaces provided.

 - Enter your Date of Birth in the spaces provided in this format: Month/dd/yyyy.

-- Select the blue “Continue” button to proceed.
+- Select the blue “Submit” button to move forward.